Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/universes.md

 ## What is a Universe

-A Universe is essentially a project.
-It holds all the following:
+A Universe is what Oddisy calls a project.
+It holds all of the following:

 * [Entries](./entries)
 * [Custom Fields](./custom_fields)